andrewwutw/build-djgpp/README.md

 	BASE_DIR/bin/i586-pc-msdosdjgpp-g++ hello.cpp
 	```

-* Use compiler short name, you have to change environment variables.
+* Or, use compiler short name, you have to change environment variables :

 	```
 	PATH=BASE_DIR/i586-pc-msdosdjgpp/bin/:$PATH